LeoPlatform/rstreams/content/rstreams-node-sdk/sdk-apis/_index.en.md

 {{</ collapse-light >}}

 # Overview
-The RStreams Node SDK includes a simple utility function to create to create pipes and nearly every kind of stream you'd need to work with massive amounts of continuously generated data in an instance of the RStreams bus.
-It also includes functions to allow you to skip the complexity of dealing with pipes and streams at all for the most common use cases: getting data from the bus and sending data to the bus.
+The RStreams Node SDK includes a simple utility function to create pipes and nearly every kind of stream you will need to handle the massive amounts of continuously generated data in an instance of the RStreams bus.
+The RStreams Node SDK also includes functions that allow you to send and retrieve data to and from the RStreams Bus without dealing with pipes or streams.

 # Standalone Operations
-These powerful standalone operations, meaning without needing to use pipes and streams, do some heavy lifting for you to hide all the complexity of sending events to and getting events from the RStreams bus.
+RStreams Node SDK functions that allow you to send and receive events to and from the RStreams bus without the need to implement pipes and streams.

 [put Operation](./standalone-ops/put)
 : A function that lets you write a single event to the specified RStreams queue